The News, Thomas Wolfe, and 1939 Poland

 before everybody says the MAGA people are

 all gone, Trump is crazy, and it's going to fade out, and what, they're going to come back?
+No, people have had it with them.
+They're not going to be loyal to those people.

-Yeah, and apparently they're like the left.
+They've been there before.
+Yeah, and apparently, they're like the left.

+Apparently, I don't know.
 That's the untold story, isn't it?

-That what's happening in American politics right now is ideology and race are starting to disappear as distinguishing characteristics of the parties, and class is starting to emerge.
+That what's happening in American politics right now is ideology and race are starting to disappear as distinguishing characteristics of the parties, and and class is starting to emerge.

-So, what what do I mean by that?
+So what do I mean by that?
+I mean if you ask

-Nancy Pelosi or Chuck Schumer their worldview and the Cheneys, it's about the same now.
+Nancy Pelosi or Chuck Schumer their worldview and the Cheneys, it's about the same now

-On Ukraine, on the border, almost everything.
+on Ukraine, on the border, almost everything.

 And

-at a growing number of Mexican-American people,
+if you look at a growing number of Mexican-American people,

-Their view is not the same as the Cheneys.
+their view is not the same as the Cheneys.
+It's It's not the same as Pelosi, it's not the same as Schumer.

 It's starting to be more like Trump.
+And it's a class solidarity.

-The Uniparty represents the plutocratic, very, very wealthy, and the
+The Uniparty represents the plutocratic, very, very wealthy, and the upper middle class, upper, upper-middle class, credential class, and the subsidized poor.

 And in that vacuum, people are starting to create a conservative national party.

-And that's what's so bizarre about all of these never-Trumpers and former politicians that are all endorsing
+And that's the Republican Party.
+And that's what's so bizarre about all of these never-Trumpers and former politicians that are all endorsing Kamala Harris.

 It's just weird.